Guide

 60,001+35%10,025

-Parent Rates
+Parent rates

-Taxable Income (€)RateSubtract (€)
+Taxable income (€)RateSubtract (€)

-0 – 10,5000%
+0 – 10,5000%N/A

 10,501 – 15,80015%1,575